-The possession, distribution, use, consumption, and illegal trafficking of controlled substances is forbidden under the laws of Puerto Rico and of the United States of America, and such actions are punishable by fines, incarceration, and other legal penalties.
+The possession, distribution, use, consumption and illegal trafficking of controlled substances is forbidden under the laws of Puerto Rico and of the United States of America, and such actions are punishable by fines, incarceration, and other legal penalties.
 For this reason, among others, the use, consumption, possession, distribution and illegal trafficking of controlled substances is prohibited by UnitedHealth Group and shall not be tolerated or allowed on the part of our employees or candidates for employment.

-Employees are prohibited from the following when reporting for work, while on the job, on company premises (see Terms below) or customer premises or surrounding areas, or in any company vehicle (see Terms below):
+When reporting for work or while on the job, working, on company premises (see Terms below) or customer premises or surrounding areas, or in any company vehicle (see Terms below), the following are prohibited:

-- the unlawful use, possession, transportation, manufacture, dispensing, sale or other distribution of illegal drugs, prescription drugs, or drug paraphernalia; - the unauthorized use, possession, transportation, manufacture, sale or other distribution of alcohol; - being under the influence (see Terms below) of alcohol or illegal drugs or having a detectable amount of an illegal drug in the blood or urine.
+The unlawful use, possession, transportation, manufacturing, dispensing, sale or other distribution of illegal drugs (see Terms below) or drug paraphernalia.

+- The unauthorized use, possession, transportation, manufacturing, sale or other distribution of alcohol (see Terms below); - Being under the influence (see Terms below) of alcohol or illegal drugs; or - With the exception of cannabinoids (including cannabidiol (CBD) products that contain unlawful amounts of THC) or marijuana extracts, having a detectable amount of an illegal drug in the blood or urine.

-In addition, being under the influence at company-sponsored events or office social functions is a violation of UnitedHealth Group policy.
-As an employee, you are expected to act responsibly and hold yourself accountable for all aspects of your conduct and behavior the same as you do while working.
+In addition, being under the influence of alcohol or illegal drugs at companysponsored events or office social functions is a violation of UnitedHealth Group policy.
+As an employee or contractor, you are expected to act responsibly and hold yourself accountable for all aspects of your conduct and behavior the same as you do while performing regular work duties.